aryan-prog/google-portfolio/README.md

 ## Live Demo

-Experience the live version of the Google Search Portfolio at [https://aryan-prog.github.io/google-portfolio/](https://aryan-prog.github.io/google-portfolio/).
+Experience the live version of the Google Search Portfolio at [Live Demo](https://aryan-seth-28.netlify.app/).

 ## Motivation